In the Springtime of Tyrants

-Featured image courtesy Colombo Telegraph
+Featured image courtesy dbsjeyaraj.com

 This June marks four years since Aluthgama and three months since Kandy.
 The perpetrators of Aluthgama were never prosecuted.
 Some perpetrators of Kandy are under arrest, though not charged.
 The fear that they would be released on bail with no case being filed is a realistic one.